h365chen/socassess/docs/src/assessments.md

 detail and the student's code, then offer the student a feedback.

 Well, that looks very stupid since it is essentially a manual process.
-However, it actually leads use to think about one question: *why can't we tell the exact bug when seeing a failed test case?*
+However, it actually leads us to think about one question: *why can't we tell the exact bug when seeing a failed test case?*

 It is because a test case can fail due to reasons that were not expected.
-I refer this as **Unexpected Failure**s.

 I will describe it in the next section.